russsiq/laravel-docs-ru/docs/packages.md

     <x-courier::alert />

 <a name="commands"></a>
-## Commands
+## Команды

 To register your package's Artisan commands with Laravel, you may use the `commands` method.
 This method expects an array of command class names.
-Once the commands have been registered, you may execute them using the [Artisan CLI](/docs/{{version}}/artisan):
+Once the commands have been registered, you may execute them using the [Artisan CLI](artisan.md):

     use Courier\Console\Commands\InstallCommand;
     use Courier\Console\Commands\NetworkCommand;